pcherna/pegasus-example-apps/README.md

 * The API entry points for Team-specific apps (Toads, Tigers, Pumas) handles team-filtering and related logic, but I'd like to build a clean Mixin to handle that
 * Only standard (Bulma) templates are currently supplied
 * There is an `UnorderedObjectListWarning` I haven't yet looked into, for team-specific CBVs
+* For Herons, the `?page=n` query-parameter in the URL drives the initial page, but is not updated when you move through the pages